 Phone – (802) 225 – 6786

-Champlain Valley Dispensary is arguably one of the best dispensaries in Vermont based on patient reviews.
-The staff is by far the most seasoned in medical marijuana, with the employees being trained to treat patients with several debilitating diseases.
+Champlain Valley Dispensary is arguably one of the best dispensaries in Vermont based on customer reviews.
+The staff is by far the most seasoned in medical marijuana, with the employees being trained to treat customers with several debilitating diseases.
 Those hired are sages in regards to their medical marijuana information and product understanding.

 What makes them great: